YangHong1206/channels_potential_value_estimation/README.md

    ```

 3. **📂Prepare Data (准备数据)**:
-   - Place the required file (`渠道管理列表.xlsx`) in the working directory.
+   - Place the required file (channels.csv) in the working directory.
    - Set your working directory in the R script:
      ```r
      setwd("path/to/your/directory")